api3dao/old-api3-docs/docs/airnode/v0.11/grp-providers/guides/build-an-airnode/http-gateways.md

 ### When using Airnode client

 Airnode client can be used to run Airnode as a docker container locally.
-There is a common web server for both gateways, which is exposed on the host machine.
+There is a common web server for all gateways, which is exposed on the host machine.
 Doing so will make the gateways API accessible like a regular web server running on the machine.
 Each gateway has a separate endpoint as shown below.
 Note the `PORT` which is exposed as part of the Airnode client container.
 See the